raspiblitz/raspiblitz-docs/docs/faq/faq.md

 #rd## Are those "Under-Voltage detected" warnings a problem?

 When your USB power adapter for the RaspiBlitz delivers too low of a power level, those messages with "Under-Voltage detected" (under-voltage) are shown on the display.
 This can lead to data loss/corruption on the HDD.
 If you see this just one or two times it's not OK, but can be in a tolerant window.
-Nevertheless it is important to make sure that your USB power adapter can deliver at least 3A (big and stable is good).
+Nevertheless, it is important to make sure that your USB power adapter can deliver at least 3A (big and stable is good).
 If you still see those warnings maybe get a second USB Power adapter just for the HDD, and power the HDD through a Y-Cable - see https://en.wikipedia.org/wiki/Y-cable#USB or put a USB Hub with extra power between the Raspberry and the HDD.

 ### How do I return to the menu after exiting to the command line